leo-dao/airgnb-express/README.md

-# AirGnB
+# AirGnB-express
-Peer-to-peer musical instrument rental platform
+Original version of AirGnB using Express.js as a backend framework